-Robert is a composer, arranger, multi-instrumentalist and vocalist whose various musical pursuits include string quartets, choral works, chamber and large ensemble compositions, improvisation, sound collage, popular music/songwriting, arranging and composing scores for video, film, and modern dance.
+Robert Gilmore is a composer, arranger, multi-instrumentalist and vocalist whose various musical pursuits include string quartets, choral works, chamber and large ensemble compositions, improvisation, sound collage, popular music/songwriting, arranging and composing scores for video, film, and modern dance.

-a group that Robert co-founded with David Godet
+a group that Robert co-founded with David Godet in the

-female vocalist, and eventually the addition of bass, drums and keyboards,
+vocalist, and eventually the addition of bass, drums and keyboards,

 transitioning to electric music.
 The group was initially active from 1973-1982.

 In 2007, the founding Aircastle duo reunited and played their first gig together in 25 years, opening for the Poyntlyss Sistars at the Forestville Club on the Russian River.

 In April 2008, the Aircastle quartet performed at the "Be There Now" festival at Sonoma State University, with original members Karen Stokes (vocals) and Jeremy Cohen (violin).
 This was a 30 year re-union of the Aircastle quartet.
 The Aircastle duo also played the "Be There Now" festival the following day at the Cotati Plaza, the site of the original swan song gig Aircastle played back in 1982.
 In 2009, the Aircastle duo again opened for the Poyntlyss Sistars.